-Selling, general and administrative expenses increased \$8.7 million for the three months ended March 31, 2020, compared to the same period in 2019.
-The increase in selling, general and administrative expenses was primarily due to increases in personnel costs resulting from an increase in the number of employees in support of our commercial activities, commercialization costs, and professional services costs.
+Selling, general and administrative expenses increased \$1.1 million and \$12.2 million for the three and nine months ended September 30, 2020, respectively, compared to the same periods in 2019.
+The increases in selling, general and administrative expenses were primarily due to increases in personnel costs resulting from an increase in the number of employees in support of our commercial activities, commercialization costs, and professional services costs, partially offset by lower travel and related expenses due to travel restrictions in connection with the COVID-19 pandemic.